hdamodar/Engineer-Test---Patch-Level/README.md

 ## How the script works

-- This script connects to your aws EC2 service , gets the list of EC2 instances with and checks for the tag name 'Version' for each instance.
+- This script connects to your aws EC2 service , gets the list of EC2 instances and checks for the tag name 'Version' for each instance.
 - If tag name 'Version' exists gets the tag value "<AMI ID, config level, patch level.> e.g. ami-1234a567bc89d1234;20200527;20200601.
 - Using Python slice() gets the Patch Level from the tag Value  and this is converted to date format.